Hi everyone.

 in his work, but he uses his own vocabulary of abstracted shapes as the

 cells to his psychedelic, celestial world.
+Having been raised in Thailand,

 Arunanondchai grew up amongst ornate Buddhist temples.
 His fluid shapes